MateeDevs/MateeStarter/README.md

 #### Moko

-Error messages are shared via [Moko Resources](https://github.com/icerockdev/moko-resources), so that we can use the strings in the shared code and avoid duplicities when converting errors to string messages.
-Error strings are stored in the `twine/errors.txt` file.
-Gradle task `generateErrorsTwine` first generates `strings.xml` files from `errors.txt` and then gradle task `generateMRCommonMain` generates `MR` class that can be used in the common code.
+Strings are shared via [Moko Resources](https://github.com/icerockdev/moko-resources), so that we can use the strings in the shared code

 ### UI - Compose Multiplatform